This article originally appeared in the June 2012 edition of ITMI Monthly.

 If you’ve ever given to the General Fund, you have also invested in this anomalous movement God is starting in the new country of South Sudan.
 Thanks for giving!

 Steve Evers has advocated for and served the ITMI partners as ITMI Director since 2001.
 Approximately once a year, Steve visits with ITMI partners in their countries and brings stories back to encourage supporters.
-Steve enjoys photography and mechanics, (both hobbies that have greatly benefited ITMI partners!)
-Prior to becoming ITMI's Director, Steve served on the Board of Directors for 12 years.
-Steve lives in Arizona with his wife, Darlene.
+Steve enjoys photography and mechanics (both hobbies that have greatly benefited ITMI partners!)
+Prior to becoming ITMI’s Director, Steve served on […]